Shanmukhhs/Python_learning_journey/README.md

 # Python_learning_journey

 ## About Me
-My name is Aryan.
+My name is Shanmukh.
 I am a Class 11 CBSE student with a goal of studying Robotics and AI.

 ## What This Repository Contains